Last Updated: July 2020

 Respiratory complications can affect just about every aspect of your life, including your ability to buy quality life insurance.

-Emphysema, Cystic Fibrosis, COPD: These and other respiratory diseases often lead to coverage denials or inflated premiums you couldn’t afford.
+Emphysema, Cystic Fibrosis, COPD, and other respiratory diseases often lead to coverage denials or inflated premiums you couldn’t afford.

 Many people with respiratory problems turn to guaranteed issue policies that offer minimal coverage and high premiums, or they simply give up on buying coverage.